KathanrDave/ISP-Cybersecurity-Project.github.io/README.md

 # ISP-Cybersecurity-Project
-#### The following project is a Web-based file Encryptor which I made for ISP-2022 summer cyber security project.
+#### The project is a Web-based file Encryptor which I have made for ISP-2022 cyber security project.
->It is a quite basic project which encrypts and decrypts text file using a key done through cyprtoJS library which I refered from the following
+> It is a basic frontend web project which encrypts and decrypts text files using a key.

+>This is done through functionality of cryptoJS library which I referred from the following :-
 > - https://tutorialzine.com/2013/11/javascript-file-encrypter